Campus Core Revitalization

 Cable duct banks and electrical systems have been installed to future-proof our campus by providing channels for cabling and networking to support continuous connectivity improvements as our technology demands evolve.
 Large service vaults to facilitate future cabling infrastructure have been set beneath the intersection of Gould Street, Victoria Street and Nelson Mandela Walk.

-As part of Toronto Met’s commitment to sustainability, stormwater catch basins have been upgraded and relocated and eco-friendly soil cells have been buried.
+As part of TMU’s commitment to sustainability, stormwater catch basins have been upgraded and relocated and eco-friendly soil cells have been buried.
 These soil cells are designed to allow tree-root structure to expand and support the growth of large trees and improve our environmental impact with efficient and more environmentally-friendly stormwater management.

 Contribution from the City of Toronto